 ZPar is a statistical natural language parser, which performs syntactic analysis tasks including word segmentation, part-of-speech tagging and parsing.
 ZPar supports multiple languages and multiple grammar formalisms.
-ZPar has been most heavily developed for Chinese and English, while it provides generic support for other languages.
+ZPar has been most heavily developed for Chinese (on the Penn Chinese Treebank and Peking University Multiview Treebank) and English (on the Penn Treebank), while it provides generic support for other languages and treebanks.
 A Romanian model has been trained for ZPar 0.2, for example.
 ZPar currently supports context free grammars (CFG), dependency grammars and combinatory categorial grammars (CCG).

 The ZPar software requires the following basic system configuration

 - GCC (for Linux and Mac) or MinGW (for Windows)